-The other way to work out your provisional tax is to estimate what your residual income tax will be.
+With the estimation option you estimate what your residual income tax will be.
 When working out the tax, keep the following points in mind.

-To get the right tax rate
+– to get the right tax rate

-add up all your estimated income
+– add up all your estimated income

-work out the tax on the total
+– work out the tax on the total

-then subtract any tax credits (like PAYE).
+– then subtract any tax credits (like PAYE)

 Using the estimation option, if your estimated residual income tax is lower than your actual residual income tax for that year, you may be liable for interest on the underpaid amount.